notduncansmith/factfold/README.md

 Factfold is a Clojure library that provides facilities for describing and executing dependent computation graphs.

-The most succinct explanation is that it is a realization of the [third Futamura projection](http://blog.sigfpe.com/2009/05/three-projections-of-doctor-futamura.html).

 Specifically, it:

 1. Turns a dataflow DAG into a fold function